aurora-is-near/aurora-cloud-console/README.md

 provided with admin access to all teams.
 These users do not need to be invited to a team explicitly to be able to view that team's dashboard, although they do need to exist in Supabase Auth.

+An admin area is provided at `/admin` or at <https://admin.auroracloud.dev>
+in production.